Britain sinks far deeper into recession than forecast

 The ONS said it was too early to provide an estimate of the Jubilee effect, but warned that this and the wettest spring on record added "uncertainty", increasing the scope for revisions.

-Before the data, economists had penciled in a 0.4-0.5 percent hit, meaning that at least some of the fall in second quarter output represents an underlying contraction.
+Before the data, economists had pencilled in a 0.4-0.5 percent hit, meaning that at least some of the fall in second quarter output represents an underlying contraction.

 AUSTERITY

-The weak economy remains the biggest headache for the government and the opposition Labor party seized on the latest slump to reiterate its call for a change in policy.
+The weak economy remains the biggest headache for the government and the opposition Labour party seized on the latest slump to reiterate its call for a change in policy.

-"We need some action from the chancellor (finance minister), not excuses ... and digging a deeper hole for the country," Labor finance spokesman Ed Balls said in a BBC interview.

 Last week the International Monetary Fund slashed its growth forecast for Britain by more than those for any other advanced economy, and warned the government and BoE that they will need to rethink their approach if the economy fails to pick up by early next year.